 Although I created the background for these pieces, I ordered the black die cut pieces on Etsy.
 I measured the die cuts and made a background for them using tones of gray, leaving enough space for student names.
 I glued the silhouettes to the paper and laminated them.
 Soon, I will add student names so each students gets their own clip for displaying their amazing work.

 Step 4- Adding Extra Details

 On the far left of my display, I added a vinyl image of Big Ben.
 Since I originally envisioned a much larger space covered with nigh sky paper, I got a BIG Big Ben.
 It turns out I didn’t need such a large piece but… no worries.
 I was going to make it work.
-I have never purchased vinyl for a wall decor before, but the details in this piece were amazing.
-I loved how the dark colors could look like shadows, which play a big role in this movie.
+I have never purchased vinyl for a wall décor before, but the details in this piece were amazing.
+I loved how the dark colors could look like shadows, which play a big role in the Peter Pan movie.
 I ordered this decal from The Decal Guru.

 Next, I added Peter Pan to Big Ben.
 Many school staff member were walking up and down the hallway as the wall was being constructed.
 They all felt that Peter should be on the clock.
 So we had to make that happen.

 The pack came with lots of black stars, so we scattered those around the paper as well.
 I was worried they would take away from the look of the white stars on the paper already but in the end I think they just added a little bit more.

 Lastly, I added Wendy, Michael, and John to the corner.
 Some people don’t even see them but I love how they are not noticeable until you look deeper.